Recep Tayyip Erdoğan: Coup d'état attempt

-2018 currency and debt crisis

-The Turkish currency and debt crisis of 2018 was caused by the Turkish economy's excessive current account deficit and foreign-currency debt, in combination with Erdoğan's increasing authoritarianism and his unorthodox ideas about interest rate policy.
-Economist Paul Krugman described the unfolding crisis as "a classic currency-and-debt crisis, of a kind we’ve seen many times", adding: "At such a time, the quality of leadership suddenly matters a great deal.
-You need officials who understand what's happening, can devise a response and have enough credibility that markets give them the benefit of the doubt.
-Some emerging markets have those things, and they are riding out the turmoil fairly well.
-The Erdoğan regime has none of that".

 2023 earthquake

-On 6 February 2023, a catastrophic earthquake occurred during his administration in southeastern Turkey and northwestern Syria.
+On 6 February 2023, a catastrophic earthquake struck south-central Turkey and northwestern Syria, killing more than 50,000 people in Turkey during his administration.
+The high death toll was exacerbated by collapsed buildings, many constructed under lax regulations.
+Post-1999 earthquake reforms introduced stricter codes, but enforcement was weak.
+Erdoğan's government issued "amnesties" legalizing substandard buildings for fines, a policy he boasted about in 2019 speeches in Kahramanmaraş and Hatay, claiming to have "solved" housing issues for thousands.

+Disaster and Emergency Management Presidency (AFAD), centralized under Erdoğan's control since a 2017 constitutional change, faced intense scrutiny for its slow and disorganized response.
+AFAD, led by a theologian with no prior disaster relief experience, was criticized for sidelining NGOs, military, and experienced rescue groups like AKUT, requiring all efforts to be approved centrally.

 Ideology and public image

 Early during his premiership, Erdoğan was praised as a role model for emerging Middle Eastern nations due to several reform packages initiated by his government which expanded religious freedoms and minority rights as part of accession negotiations with the European Union.
 However, his government underwent several crises including the Sledgehammer coup and the Ergenekon trials, corruption scandals, accusations of media intimidation, as well as the pursuit of an increasingly polarizing political agenda; the opposition accused the government of inciting political hatred throughout the country.

-Ziya Gökalp

-In 2019, Erdoğan once again publicly recited Ziya Gökalp's Soldier's Prayer poem, similar to how he had done in 1997.
-According to Hans-Lukas Kieser, these recitations betray Erdoğan's desire to create Gökalp's pre-1923 ideal, that is, "a modern, leader-led Islamic-Turkish state extending beyond the boundaries of the Treaty of Lausanne".
+He has also been described as having "long championed Islamist causes".

+Erdoğanism

+The term Erdoğanism first emerged shortly after Erdoğan's 2011 general election victory, where it was predominantly described as the AKP's liberal economic and conservative democratic ideals fused with Erdoğan's demagoguery and cult of personality.